jph425/py_template/README.md

 `pyproject.toml` build configuration metadata.

 ### 1.1 Building and Testing
- - Build the project locally with `setup -e .`
+ - Build the project locally for development with `pip install -e .`

+ - Build for release with `python setup.py bdist_wheel` and/or `python setup.py sdist`

  - Run the linter with `flake8 src`